31 Essential Painting Tools For Homeowners (Complete List)

 27. Brush Cover

-Using a roller enables you to cover a much larger area than using a brush.
-It is quicker, easier, and more convenient, and thanks to the handle of the roller, you can usually reach further from your starting position as well.
+Using a roller enables you to cover a much larger area than a brush.
+It is quicker, easier, and more convenient, and thanks to the handle of the roller, you can usually reach further from your starting position.
 Like the brushes you choose, do not buy low-quality rollers just to save a few dollars.

 29. Paint Pole

-Your roller will likely only have a relatively short handle on it.
-Buy a pole that attaches to the end of the handle, ideally one that can twist and extend before twisting and locking.
-These allow you to get right up to the top of the walls and even paint the ceiling with one roller.
+Your roller will likely only have a short handle on it.
+However, you can buy a pole that attaches to the end of the handle, ideally one that can twist and extend before twisting and locking.
+They allow you to get right up to the top of the walls and paint the ceiling with one roller.

 30. Paint Sprayer

-A paint sprayer is a bit of extravagance if you only plan on painting a single room, but if you are redecorating an entire house or several homes, you can either rent or buy a paint sprayer to greatly reduce work time and ensure uniform painting results.
+A paint sprayer is a bit of extravagance if you only plan on painting a single room, but if you are redecorating an entire house or several homes, you can either rent or buy a paint sprayer to save time and ensure uniform painting results.

 31. Work Light

-You may have to turn the electricity off when working, but even if you don’t, if you only have a single, central bulb, you will not be able to see where you have painted and where you still have to do.
+You may have to turn the electricity off when working, but even if you don’t and have a single central bulb, you will be unable to see where you have painted.
 A work light will eliminate shadows and make it much easier for you.

-You may be able to remove a few of the items from this list, and you may insist on adding some others that you simply can’t live without.
+We’ve discussed several tools, and you may wonder how you can afford them all.
+However, they’re relatively inexpensive compared to other building supplies.
+You may be able to remove a few items from this list, and you may insist on adding others that you simply can’t live without.
 However, the key to a successful paint project is preparation, so it pays to have your list ready so that you can tick all the items off before you apply a single drop of paint to the wall.

 Featured Image Credit: Pixabay